Last updated: January 27th 2020

 Forex has been booming among Indians in the past decade.
 More and more people including expats invest their money in the largest and most dynamic finance market of the world.
-In this detailed comparison we provide you with the list of the best forex brokers in India for the year of 2019.
+In this detailed comparison we provide you with the list of the best forex brokers in India for 2020.

 Quick overview: The best forex brokers in India

 |Broker's Name||User's Score||Bonus||Minimum deposit||Trading Platform||Regulation & License||Our Review|

 |9.8 / 10||$10||Webtrader (Forex+BinaryOptions+Stocks CFD)||CySEC Cyprus||IQ OPTION review|